ome/omero-documentation/omero/developers/analysis.rst

 :doc:`ExtendingOmero </developers/Server/ExtendingOmero>`).

-For larger volumes of data, or data which needs to be queried, :doc:`/developers/Tables` provides a unified solution for the storage of columnar data from various sources, such as automated analysis results or script-based processing, and makes them available within OMERO.
+For larger volumes of data, or data which needs to be queried, :doc:`/developers/Tables` provides a unified and effective solution for the storage of tabular data from various sources, such as automated analysis results or script-based processing, and makes them available within OMERO.